“Can you hear the people sing,

-The lyrics of the beloved musical really do sum up what this Fashion Week and the last few months in general have been all about, politically.
+The lyrics of the beloved musical really do sum up what this Fashion Week and the last few months in general have been all about, politically and stylistically.
 The mood on the sidewalks is the same as the #TimesUp Movement, with its red carpet blackouts.
 It’s anger, hope, and determination all rolled into one.

 On the sidewalks of Paris, today’s street style pros are getting their #MeToo message across loud and clear.
 Sometimes the red and black motif is subtle, just a dollop of red lipstick rounding off an ensemble of solid monochrome.
 Other times it’s more in-your-face, such as bright bursts of cherry alternating with somber black.

 Familiar faces leading the charge include Zoey Deutch, who teamed a billowing scarlet dress with a leather Christian Dior bag.

 Contrast Zoey’s elegant take on the trend with Bella Hadid’s.
 The top model partially covered up her ensemble with a crinkled Sankuanz jacket trailing loose red threads.
 But the rough-edged item didn’t hide her Jadon Doc Martens, her crimson collar, or her shiny vinyl cap, which topped off the deliberately undone outfit with a touch of vintage charm.